 This chapter doesn't contain

-PHPcode snippets, because PHP PCRE require delimiters.
-There is no way to omit them in Vanilla PHP.
+PHP code snippets, because PHP PCRE require delimiters.
+There is no way to omit them

-Thanks to automatic delimiters, one can use regular expressions without brain strain and without coming up with a suitable delimiter.
+Thanks to automatic delimiters, one can use regular expressions without brain strain and without spending time, choosing a suitable delimiter.

 T-Regx has a set of predefined, suitable delimiters (like

-that doesn't occur in your pattern.
-If you exhaust each of them; if you use every possible, predefined, suitable delimiter -
+doesn't occur in your pattern.
+If you exhaust each of them; if you use every possible, predefined,

 In that case, you simply have to use an explicit delimiter with